tatianegercina/FinTech/02-Homework/06-APIs/Instructions/README.md

 #### Retirement Planner

-In this section, you will use the IEX API to fetch historical closing prices for a retirement portfolio and then run monte carlo simulations to project the portfolio performance at 30 years.
+In this section, you will use the IEX API to fetch historical closing prices for a retirement portfolio and then run monte carlo simulations to project the portfolio performance at 20 years.
+You will then use the monte carlo data to answer questions about the portfolio.

 Follow the steps outline in the budget starter notebook to complete the following:

+##### Monte Carlo Simulation

+Create a Monte Carlo Simulation for the retirement portfolio:

 1. Use the IEX API to fetch historical closing prices for a traditional 60/40 portfolio using the `SPY` and `AGG` tickers to represet the 60% stocks (SPY) and 40% bonds (AGG).
-2. Run a Monte Carlo Simulation of 1000 runs and 30 years for the 60/40 portfolio and plot the results.
+2. Run a Monte Carlo Simulation of 500 runs and 30 years for the 60/40 portfolio and plot the results.
-3. Slice the last day prices from the simulation data and calculate the 95% confidence interval.
+3. Select the ending cumulative returns from the Monte Carlo simulation and calculate the interval values for a 90% confidence interval.
-4. Slice the last day prices from the simulation data and plot a histogram of the last day's prices.
+4. Using the ending cumulative returns, plot a histogram of the results and plot the 90% confidence interval as vertical lines on the histogram.

+##### Retirement Analysis

+Use the monte carlo simulation data to answer the following questions:

+1. What are the expected cumulative returns at 20 years for the 10th, 50th, and 90th percentiles?
+2. Given an initial investment of $50,000, what is the expected return in dollars at the 10th, 50th, and 90th percentiles?
+3. Given the current projected annual income from the Plaid analysis, will a 4% withdraw rate meet or exceed that value at the 10th percentile?
+Note: This is basically determining if their retirement income is equivalent to their current income.
+4. How would a 50% increase in the initial investment amount affect the 4% retirement withdrawal?
+In other words, what happens if the initial investment had been bigger?
-5. (Optional Challenge) Calculate the lower, median, and upper quantiles for the monte carlo data and plot the projections as a prediction of the portfolio returns using a 90% confidence interval.
+5. (Optional Challenge) Use the Monte Carlo data and calculate the cumulative returns at the 5, 50, and 95% quartiles and plot this data as a line chart to see how the cumulative returns change over the life of the investment.

   ![projected-returns.png](Images/projected-returns.png)